 Some think it’s a bunch of malarkey, but high-acid foods like tomatoes and citrus or vinegar-based sauces can potentially degrade the seasoning and leach a metallic taste into the food if left to simmer too long and too often in the pan.
 But this doesn’t mean you need to avoid acid entirely when cooking in cast iron.

 It’s perfectly fine to throw some tomatoes into a quick pan sauce, or to deglaze with lemon juice when searing scallops, but I’d avoid using your non-enameled cast iron for making a big batch of red sauce or perfecting your slow-cooked baked beans.
 Leave those recipes for the enameled cast iron Dutch ovens—that’s why they’ve got the protective coating.

 Just avoid using metal utensils on cast iron, lest you mar the well-seasoned finish with scratches.
 Oh, and all cast iron pans are metal, duh, so don’t put them in the microwave unless you have a death wish.

-Rinse the pan with water and a clean washcloth as soon as it’s cool enough to handle , and scrub off any stuck-on spots by making a paste with a handful of kosher salt.
+Rinse the pan with hot water and a clean washcloth as soon as it’s cool enough to handle , and scrub off any stuck-on spots by making a paste with a handful of kosher salt.
 Yep, good old kosher salt, giving your cast iron some natural exfoliation.

 But maybe you accidentally soaked your cast iron skillet in a sinkful of soapy water, and now the seasoning has rubbed off and it’s rusty in spots.
 As the Hitchhiker’s Guide to the Galaxy says, don’t panic.
 And don’t toss that pan in the trash.